RafaelLeonLl/LATEX_APA7_EXAMPLES/README.md

+# LATEX_PROJECTS
-# LATEX_APA7_EXAMPLES
+# LATEX_PROYECTOS
-This repository is dedicated to providing essential LaTeX code snippets for the creation of APA-formatted documents, all references are based on the official American Psychological Association (APA) guidelines.
+### GAA
+This repository was created to reinforce my knowledge of LaTeX and to share these resources with the general public.
+The goal is to ensure that academic documents meet APA 7th edition standards, providing a professional and consistent format.